kubermatic/docs/OUTLINE.md

 Our own main cluster runs all user facing services, such as the API, or the Dashboard.
 All components run using Kubernetes which makes them fault tolerant and scaleable to support even high load scenarios.

 #### Seed Cluster
-The Seed cluster runs in a local datacenter such as an Amazon Web Services Region to provide low latency and a more reliable internet connection.
+The Seed cluster runs in a Google Cloud datacenter to provide low latency and a reliable internet connection.
 It's purpose is to deploy the final customer clusters.
 The Seed cluster itself is also managed by Kubernetes which allows it to take advantage of all its benefits.
 The master cluster communicates with a selected Seed cluster to deploy a customer cluster.